 - Keeps your operations running smoothly: Complex regulations like the No Surprises Act and other state-level rules demand that practices stay updated—or risk administrative bottlenecks and potential penalties.

-By understanding the consequences of non-compliance, you lay the groundwork for a safer, more efficient practice.
+Understanding the consequences of non-compliance lays the groundwork for a safer, more efficient practice.
 And in today’s fast-paced healthcare environment, that peace of mind is priceless.

 How can I protect patient data during the insurance verification and eligibility process?

 Data security is the cornerstone of compliance.
+Implementing robust data security measures is essential to protect PHI and ensure compliance with regulatory standards.
 According to IBM’s 2022 Cost of a Data Breach Report, healthcare breaches cost an average of $10.10 million per incident—more than in any other industry.
 So how do you protect your practice from these risks?

 Encrypt and secure

-Always use secure channels (SSL/TLS) for transmitting patient information.
+Always transmit patient information using secure channels (SSL/TLS) use secure channels (SSL/TLS) for transmitting patient information.
 Ensure that any platform or portal your team uses is HIPAA-compliant and offers data encryption.

 Limit access